sarahbethfederman/michael-kehoe/content/blog/keeping-a-ntp-server-secure.md

 ### Assumptions

 1\.
-You are not exposing this server to the public internet
+You are not exposing this server to the public internet.

 2\.
 You are running several NTP servers within your network to keep it highly-available.
-Tip: Using Anycast is a good way to create a highly-available set of NTP servers for a larger-sized network
+Tip: Using Anycast is a good way to create a highly-available set of NTP servers for a larger-sized network.

 3\.
+You are running a central set of time servers for your network.
+Every host should not be using external time servers.

-If you \*\*really\*\* need very accurate time, do not run NTP servers on Virtual Machines or Containers.
+3\.
+If you **really** need very accurate time, do not run NTP servers on Virtual Machines or Containers.

 ### Installation